High Calorie Foods For Hiking

 Breakfast (2)

-• Instant oats + coconut milk powder + peanut butter + dark chocolate
+• Instant oats + peanut butter (optional: coconut milk powder, dark chocolate, dried fruit)

 • Coffee or tea